-1. How Contingencies Can Impact The Deal
+1. How Contingencies Can Impact the Deal

 2. Common Reasons for a Contingent Offer

 How often do house contracts fall through?
-If you can't sell your home and don't have a buyer in mind, you may require a realtor to help you facilitate the sale, which is when contingency agreements come into play.
-You do not want to be tied down with a buyer who has been approved by the bank but isn't as reliable, so you need this clause to protect you from any financial loss.
-You can also involve these clauses when the buyer cannot secure a mortgage.If the buyer does not have a mortgage approval after the due date, you can use contingent offers to protect yourself.
+If you can't sell your home and don't have a buyer in mind, you may need a realtor to help you facilitate the sale, which is when contingency agreements come into play.
+Contingencies can protect you from getting tied to a bank-approved buyer who isn't reliable.
+You may also want to use contingencies if the buyer still needs a mortgage.
+This will protect you in case the buyer can't secure mortgage approval by the due date.

-3. Types of Consignment Offers
+3. Types of Contingent Offers

+Financing contingencies depend on the buyer securing a mortgage from a lender.
 These contracts are popular when the buyer needs more cash to purchase the house.
-They are also useful for sellers who do not want to spend time trying to sell their properties.
+They're also helpful for sellers who do not want to spend time trying to sell their properties.
 How often do closings fall through?
-This is one of the ways you can protect yourself from losing your money if the buyer does not follow through with their promises.
+Financing contingencies protect the seller from losing time waiting on a buyer, while also protecting the buyer from losing earnest money if they can't secure financing.

-⦁ Home Sale Contingency
+Home Sale Contingency

-⦁ First Right of Refusal Contingency
+First Right of Refusal Contingency

 4. Pending vs. Contingent

-5. Should You Try To Avoid Contingencies?
+5. Should You Try to Avoid Contingencies?

-Putting your home up for sale requires you to make some important decisions.
+Putting your home up for sale requires you to make some big decisions.
 There are several factors to consider before you begin the process.
 One is whether to apply for contingency offers or not.
 This is a difficult decision, and a professional real estate agent can help you evaluate all the factors and make an informed decision.